dftbplus/recipes/docs/electronicdynamics/tutorial.rst

      `VESTA <https://jp-minerals.org/vesta/en/download.html>`_ allows the user to open directly cube files showing the isosurface immediately with some default parameters, making it a really good option for quick inspections.

-As a reference, here are the populations obtained from the laser dynamics and the orbitals involved in the transition:
+As a reference, we plotted the populations obtained from the laser dynamics and the orbitals involved in the transition in :numref:`fig_carbazole_pops`.

+.. _fig_carbazole_pops:
 .. figure:: ../_figures/elecdynamics/tutorial/molpopul-carbazole.png
    :width: 100%
    :align: center